qwx9/strangepg/README.md

 Additional settings:

 - `-b` sets the obligatory dark theme.
-- `-F` forces layouting to wait until both the GFA file and any CSV files are fully loaded.
+- `-w` forces layouting to wait until both the GFA file and any CSV files are fully loaded.
 Normally layouting begins as soon as the quick first pass over the GFA is done.
 Use this when tags affecting the layout are present in the GFA and/or CSV files, instead of having to manually restart layouting.